How to write a novel in three days

-We thought we would check in with some of the pros, six men and woman who have stepped up to the challenge and won, and ask them for survival tips for the 72-hour ordeal.
+We thought we would check in with some of the pros, six men and women who have won the challenge, and ask them how to survive the writing marathon.

 Bradley Harris won the 3-Day Novel Contest twice—once in 1998 for Ruby Ruby, and the second time in 2012 for Thorazine Beach.